Asymmetric Correntropy for Robust Adaptive Filtering: ADAPTIVE FILTERING UNDER MACC

 \subsection{Steady-state convergence performance}

 Now we analyze the steady-state convergence performance of the MACC algorithm.
 Suppose the target signal is generated by

-where $ W^{*} $ denotes an unknown weight vector that needs to be estimated, and $ v_i $ stands for a disturbance noise.
-In this case, we have $ e_i={e_a}(i)+v_i $, where ${e_a}(i)$ is the so-called \textit{a priori} error\cite{Chen2014Steady}.
-The mean-square \textit{a priori} error $E[e^2 _a(i)]$ is called the excess mean square error (EMSE), which is a popular performance index of adaptive filters.
+where $ \bm{\beta}^{*} $ denotes an unknown weight vector that needs to be estimated, and $ v_i $ stands for a disturbance noise.
+In this case, we have $ e_i={e_a}(i)+v_i $, where ${e_a}(i)$ is the so-called \textit{a priori} error \cite{chen2014steady}.
+The mean-square \textit{a priori} error $E[e^2 _a(i)]$ is called the (EMSE), which is a popular performance index of adaptive filters.
 The steady-state EMSE is $S={\lim\limits_{i\to \infty}} E[e^2 _a(i)]$.
+According to \cite{chen2016generalized}, if the step-size $\mu$ is chosen such that for all $i$